dahl898/tracker/README.md

 tracker takes text data provided by user and saves it to Firestore database.
 Images are saved in Firebase Storage, but links to them are saved in Firestore.
 This allows to avoid saving large amounts of data into Firestore which aims to reduce costs.

-traker has been written using node.js, express and firebase, as well as a number of libraries from npm.
+traker has been written using node.js with express, ejs view engine and a number of libraries from npm.
 The authentication in the app is done using passport library and local strategy in conjunction with express-session library and Firestore-store npm library to store user sessions at Firestore.